SaferSocietyGroup/libshmipc/README.md

 libshmipc
 =========

 A shared memory area and shared memory message queue library.
-While portable in theory, it currently only supports Win32.
+While the interface portable in theory, it currently only supports Win32.